yaya2devops/aws-cloud-project-bootcamp/_docs/assets/README.md

 [**Design Use-Case**](https://github.com/yaya2devops/aws-cloud-project-bootcamp/tree/week6-7#readme)

 > The link is broken because it was linked to the "week6-7" tag, which no longer exists.
-I split it into two separate weeks for better organization.
+I split it into two separate weeks [6](https://github.com/yaya2devops/aws-cloud-project-bootcamp/tree/week6) and [7](https://github.com/yaya2devops/aws-cloud-project-bootcamp/tree/week7) for better organization.

 ### Assets Progression